hugo8072/NextHire/README.md

 ﻿# Job Application App📑💼

 ## Project Overview
-This project is currently in development.
-The goal is to create an application with an API that connects to a database to track job applications.
+This project is currently in development.The goal is to create an application with an API that connects to a database to track job applications.
+(API developed.
+Next step - Frontend)

 ## Features
 - **Express Server** 🖥️: The backend is built using Express.js, a fast and minimalist web framework for Node.js.